-We will be embarking on a series of projects around Evesham to reflect the rich and interesting heritage of Evesham and the surrounding area.
+We are embarking on a series of projects around Evesham to reflect the rich and interesting heritage of Evesham and the surrounding area.

-Phase 1 will include lighting The Bell Tower, The War Memorial and projecting on the Almonry in Evesham.
-We hope to launch these in November 2018.
+Phase 1 included lighting The Bell Tower, The War Memorial and projecting on the Almonry in Evesham.

 We are asking you to upload any good quality photos you have of Evesham and it’s history or photos of objects you have significant to Evesham’s past.